Zeke Moore (American football)

-Zeke Moore (born December 2, 1943) is an American former professional football player who was a defensive back for the American Football League (AFL)'s Houston Oilers (now Tennessee Titans) from 1967 to 1969, and for the National Football League (NFL)'s Oilers from 1970 through 1977.
+Zeke Moore (December 2, 1943 – September 22, 2026) was an American professional football player who was a defensive back for the American Football League (AFL)'s Houston Oilers (now Tennessee Titans) from 1967 to 1969, and for the National Football League (NFL)'s Oilers from 1970 through 1977.
 Moore returned 14 kicks for 405 yards as a rookie.
 Before his professional career, Moore played college football for the Lincoln Blue Tigers.
 He was a Houston Texans ambassador for five years.

 Early life

-Moore was born on December 2, 1943, in Tuskegee, Alabama.
-He attended Booker T. Washington High School and/or Tuskegee Laboratory High School, where he played football, baseball and basketball, and was a member of the track team.
+Moore was born in Tuskegee, Alabama on December 2, 1943.
+He attended Tuskegee Laboratory High School/Tuskegee Institute High School (later part of Booker T. Washington High School in Tuskegee), where he played football, baseball and basketball, and was a member of the track team.
 He was twice selected All-State and All-District in basketball, and was also team captain those two years.
 Moore was named to the All-Star Team in 1963's eight-state National High School Basketball Tournament, played in Nashville, Tennessee.
 He was the football team's captain during his senior year.

-College
+College career

 Moore attended Lincoln University in Jefferson City, Missouri.
-He played on the football team at halfback, defensive back, kickoff returner and punt returner from 1963-66 under coach Dwight Reed.
+He played on the football team at halfback, defensive back, kickoff returner and punt returner from 1963 to 1966 under coach Dwight Reed.
 In 1964, at 6 ft 2 in (1.88 m) and 190 pounds (86.2 kg), he led Lincoln in scoring with 10 touchdowns (60 points) and had a 60-yard run from scrimmage.
 On the season, he had 308 yards rushing in only 44 attempts (7.0 yards per carry).
 He averaged 30 yards on punt returns, and had a 55-yard punt return for a touchdown against Peru State College in a September game.
 On defense, he returned an interception 101 yards in a game against Arkansas Am&N (now University of Arkansas at Pine Bluff) that year.

-Moore was injured during most of the 1965 season.
+He was injured during most of the 1965 season.
 In 1966, he was team co-captain.
 Moore had six interceptions in nine games that season.
 In November, Lincoln played in the second Gateway Classic Benefit Game against Tennessee A&I (now Tennessee State University).
 He returned a kickoff 75 yards for a touchdown in a November 1966 game against Kentucky State.